Ukasz09/Crowd-meter/README.md

 - **Back-end**
   In order to run each of the back-end services, you can use wrapper scirpt `./run.sh` from main folder for each of the projecet or run file `main.py` / `app.py` manually

+- **Database**
+  Used database is mongoDB.
+For default it run on localhost but you can change that if you wich

 <br/>
 ### Screenshots